naninovel/docs/docs/en/guide/automated-testing.md

     .Ensure(() => Engine.GetService<IScriptPlayer>().Playing);
 ```

-After the script is compiled, go to Test Runner tab and find the newly added test.
-When run, it will wait until `ITitleUI` is shown, then attempt to find and click button attached to "NewGameButton" object and ensure script started playing.
-Should any of the steps fail, the test will stop and associated record will be marked with a red cross in Unity's test runner.
+After compiling, go to the Test Runner tab and find the newly added test.
+When run, it will wait until `ITitleUI` is shown, then attempt to find and click the button attached to the `NewGameButton` object and ensure script started playing.
+If any of the steps fail, the test stops and the associated record is marked with a red cross in the Test Runner.

 ::: warning
 Disable "Initialize On Application Load" in engine configuration before running the tests.
-To retain the auto initialization during normal usage, use `Runtime Initializer` component applied to a game object on main scene; find more info about engine initialization [in the guide](/guide/integration-options#manual-initialization).
+To retain auto initialization during normal usage, use the `Runtime Initializer` component applied to a GameObject on the main scene; find more info about engine initialization [in the guide](/guide/integration-options#manual-initialization).
 :::

 ## Shortcuts

-To help compose concise test suits, [static-import](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive#static-modifier) `Naninovel.E2E.Shortcuts` class; it contains various helpful shortcuts to make the tests more compact and easier to read.
+To help compose concise test suites, [static-import](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive#static-modifier) the `Naninovel.E2E.Shortcuts` class; it contains various helpful shortcuts to make tests more compact and easier to read.
 For example, here is the above test re-written with the help of shortcuts:

 ```csharp
 [UnityTest]